Preparing for DMS 2.0

 - Develop and execute a legally-binding mediation agreement for resolved disputes.
 The agreement will:

-- be enforceable in any state or district court;
+- Be enforceable in any state or district court.

-- include signatures from parents and a representative of the public agency who has decision-making authority.
+- Include signatures from parents and a representative of the public agency who has decision-making authority.

 - Maintain a list of qualified individuals who are trained in effective mediation and knowledgeable in Part C regulations for EI service provision.